 5) Pueblo Ovens

 The main permanent exhibition at the Heard Museum is called Home: Native People of the Southwest.
-I strongly recommend taking one of the free docent tours of this exhibit so that you can get the most out of the experience.
-Our guide was a retired gentleman–95% of the population of Phoenix is retired–full of knowledge of Arizona’s history.
+I strongly recommend taking one of the free docent tours of this exhibit during your one day in Phoenix so that you can get the most out of the experience.
+Our guide was a retired gentleman–I would guess that at least 95% of the population of Phoenix is retired–full of knowledge of Arizona’s history.

 This artifact above, a Pueblo oven, shows one way that the lives of the Native people of Arizona were affected by the arrival of Europeans.
 Before Europeans arrived in North America, the staple grain of the Native diet was corn.
 But after the Spanish brought wheat, Native people of the Southwest began making bread in these special adobe ovens.